Amos77Robert/EHG-Signal-Analysis-for-Preterm-Birth-Prediction/README.md

 The resolution of the signal acquisition equipment was 16 bits with the amplitude range of ±2.5 mV (A/D value of 13107 units corresponds to 1.0 mV).

 # Results of model training
+- Model Tested: Random Forest
 ![Random Forest Performance Metrics](https://github.com/Amos77Robert/EHG-Signal-Analysis-for-Preterm-Birth-Prediction/blob/main/experiments/results/Trained%20ML%20models/Random%20Forest%20Performance%20metrics.PNG?raw=true)

 ## Improvement plans
 - To use PCA technique to filter features and retrain the models again
+- Train on other models such as regression models

 # DATA SOURCE:
 Jager, F. (2023).
 Induced Cesarean EHG DataSet (ICEHG DS): An open dataset with electrohysterogram records of pregnancies ending in induced and cesarean section delivery (version 1.0.1).
 PhysioNet. https://doi.org/10.13026/zw34-n382.